Diagnosis of Breast Cancer

 - Surgical Biopsy—surgical biopsy can be either incisional or excisional.

 - Incisional Biopsy— An incisional biopsy involves removal of only a portion of the tumor.

 - Excisional Biopsy– An excisional biopsy involves removal of the entire lump or suspicious area.

 The removed breast tissue has other lab tests done after a breast cancer diagnosis.
 These tests consist of:

 Hormone receptor tests: These tests will show whether or not estrogen and progesterone hormones fuel the tumor.
 Cancer that is hormone-sensitive has a better chance of responding to hormone therapy.
 Hormone-negative cancer will respond to other kinds of treatment.

 HER2/neu test: Knowing HER2/neu status or human epidermal growth factor receptor 2 is an important part of the diagnosis.
 HER2/neu is a gene that sends control signals to the cells, telling them to grow, divide, and make repairs.
 A healthy breast cell has 2 copies of the HER2/neu gene.
-Some breast cancers get started when a breast cell has more than 2 copies of that gene, and those copies start over-producing the HER2 protein.
+However, some breast cells contain more than 2 copies of that gene and start over-producing the HER2 protein.
 As a result, the affected cells grow and divide much too quickly.
 If the breast tumor has too much HER2/neu, then targeted therapy is a treatment option.

-Staging: Staging is the process of finding out how widespread the cancer is when it is diagnosed.
-It helps the health care professional choose the best suitable treatment.
+A physician runs diagnostic tests to find out how widespread the cancer is.
+Staging helps the health care professional choose the best suitable treatment.
 Staging may involve other tests like bone scan, CT scan, lymph node biopsy and PET scans.

-If you have symptoms associated with breast cancer or a family history, contact us to request an appointment with one of our oncologists to begin diagnostic testing or to obtain a second opinion on a recent diagnosis.
+If you have breast cancer symptoms or a family history, contact us to request an appointment with one of our oncologists to begin diagnostic testing or to obtain a second opinion on a recent diagnosis.